Thomas Nickerson

-Thomas Gibson Nickerson (March 20, 1805 – February 7, 1883) was an American sailor and author.
+Thomas Gibson Nickerson (March 20, 1805 – February 7, 1883) was an American sailor and writer.
 In 1819, when he was fourteen years old, Nickerson served as cabin boy on the whaleship Essex.
 On this voyage, the ship was sunk by a whale, and the crew spent three months at sea before the survivors were rescued.
 In 1876 he wrote The Loss of the Ship "Essex", an account of the ordeal and of his subsequent experiences at sea.
 The manuscript was lost until 1960, and was first published in 1984.

 Overview

 Nickerson was born in Harwich, Massachusetts, the son of Rebecca (Gibson) and Thomas Nickerson.
 His mother was from Nantucket while his father was from Cape Cod.
 Both his parents died before he was two years old, and he was raised by his grandparents on Nantucket.
 Nickerson made his first sea voyage in 1819, at the age of fourteen, on the ill-fated whaler Essex, which sailed from Nantucket Harbor.
 A whale rammed and sank Essex on November 20, 1820.
 The first mate, Owen Chase, later wrote about the incident in the Narrative of the Most Extraordinary and Distressing Shipwreck of the Whale-Ship Essex, a book that inspired Herman Melville to write Moby-Dick.